 for the lemon curd:

 3 tablespoons cold butter, cut into ½-inch pieces

-1. Combine the first five ingredients in a small, heavy-bottomed saucepan over medium-low heat and cook, whisking constantly, until thickened, about 5 minutes.
+1. To make the lemon curd, combine the first 5 ingredients in a small, heavy-bottomed saucepan over medium-low heat and cook, whisking constantly, until thickened, about 5 minutes.
 Remove from the heat and whisk in cold butter.

-2. Strain the curd through a fine mesh sieve, place plastic wrap directly on top of the curd so it doesn’t form a film, and refrigerate for at least one hour.
+2. Strain the curd through a fine-mesh sieve, place plastic wrap directly on top of the curd so it doesn’t form a film, and refrigerate for at least 1 hour.

 3. In a large bowl, whip the cream until it holds soft peaks, then gently fold in the chilled lemon curd.
 Crumble in the meringue cookies and fold those in along with the berries.
 Divide among 4 bowls or glasses and serve immediately.

 Originally featured in Easy Crowd-Pleasing Desserts